Application security model: frameworks, principles, and real-world implementation

 Cloud-native + distributed systems

-Software supply chain risks
+Software supply chain risk

-AI-generated code & security drift
+AI generated code & security drift

 Regulatory & compliance drivers